Hollywood Burbank Airport: Ground transportation

-Hollywood Burbank Airport can be reached using the Hollywood Way exit off Interstate 5, the Hollywood Way (westbound) or Pass Avenue (eastbound) exit off State Route 134, the Victory Boulevard exit off State Route 170, or the Barham Blvd (northbound) exit off U.S. Route 101.
+Hollywood Burbank Airport can be reached using the Hollywood Way exit off Interstate 5 southbound, the Empire Avenue exit off Interstate 5 northbound, the Hollywood Way (westbound) or Pass Avenue (eastbound) exit off State Route 134, the Victory Boulevard exit off State Route 170, or the Barham Blvd (northbound) exit off U.S. Route 101.
 Car and pedestrian access to the terminal is provided at either Hollywood Way and Thornton Avenue or on Empire Avenue one block west of Hollywood Way.
 On-site parking consists of valet parking, short-term parking, and Parking Lots E and G. Remote Parking Lot A is located at Hollywood Way and Winona Avenue.
 Remote Parking Lot C is located on Thornton Avenue west of Ontario Street.
 Shuttle buses are provided from Parking Lots A and C to the terminal buildings.
 A shuttle stop is also located at the corner of Hollywood Way and Thornton Avenue.

-Lyft, Uber, and Wingz all use the passenger drop-off location in front of the main terminal for departing travelers—and arrivals use the adjacent Short Term Parking structure directly opposite the terminal.
+Lyft, Uber, and Wingz all use the passenger drop-off location in front of the main terminal for departing travelers, and arrivals use the adjacent Short Term Parking structure directly opposite the terminal.

-There are two bus stop areas: Hollywood Way–Thornton Avenue (a short walk east of Terminal A) and Empire Avenue/Intermodal, a short walk south of Terminal B next to the train station.
+There are two bus stop areas: Hollywood Way–Thornton Avenue (a short walk east of Terminal A) and Empire Avenue/Intermodal, also known as the RITC, a short walk south of Terminal B across from the Burbank Airport-South station.
 All Burbank-bound lines serve the Downtown Burbank Metrolink station.
+Metro route 222 connects to the Universal City station.
+The Burbank Orange bus connects to North Hollywood station.

-Amtrak's Coast Starlight and Pacific Surfliner and Metrolink's Ventura County Line serve the Burbank Airport–South station located south of the airport.
-The train station is a short quarter mile walk from the terminal area.
-From this station, the Ventura County Line provides access to downtown Los Angeles and Ventura County; Amtrak's Pacific Surfliner provides access to San Luis Obispo, Santa Barbara, downtown Los Angeles, Anaheim, and San Diego.
+Amtrak's Coast Starlight and Pacific Surfliner serve the Burbank Airport–South station located south of the airport.
+The train station is a short walk from the terminal area via skybridge.
+Amtrak's Pacific Surfliner provides access to San Luis Obispo, Santa Barbara, Los Angeles Union Station, Anaheim, and San Diego.

+Twice daily Amtrak Thruway bus service on Empire Avenue across from the Burbank Airport–South station provides transportation to Santa Monica, UCLA, Van Nuys, Newhall, and Bakersfield.